 Arabesque is an artistic pattern created by repeating elements of geometrical floral or vegetal designs.
 It is a form of artistic decoration that consists of an elaborate, rhythmic repetition of patterns of interlacing foliage, plants or plain lines.

 Textile art encompasses rugs, carpets and silk adornments.
 Many provide practical usage in daily life such as floor coverings, prayer rugs, coverings for religious objects, cushions and wall coverings that provide architectural enrichment to the room.

 Islamic art has very notable styles in ceramics, both in pottery and tiles.
 These items include vases, vessels, plates, — both for functional and decorative purposes.
 Some are richly adorned with Arabesque patterns and others bare inscriptions from the Quran.

-Glass making flourished under Muslim rulers in the various centers of production in Egypt, Syria and Persia.
-Religious object such as mosque glass lamps were beautifully adorned with floral motifs and inscriptions from the Quran.
-Miniature glass paintings flourished in Persia.
+Glassmaking flourished under Muslim rulers in the various production centers of Egypt, Syria and Persia.
+Religious objects such as mosque glass lamps were beautifully adorned with floral motifs and inscriptions from the Quran.
+Miniature glass paintings were a form commonly encountered in Persia.